danielbociat/TradingAlgorithms/README.md

 GitLab Link: https://gitlab.upt.ro/daniel.bociat/TradingAlgorithms

-For local development:

-- Firstly an AWS account has to be set up, follow the next steps to correctly configure an account.

 ## AWS Account Setup ##

 1. Create an AWS account and set up the following services: Secrets Manager, DynamoDB, S3